Naan Aanaiyittal: Plot

-Pandhiya, a member of a notorious robber gang, wishes to bring about a change in his gang and turn them towards a righteous path.
-Velaiya, a member of that gang, commits a murder and frames Pandhiya.
-To escape the law, Pandhiya disguises himself as a rich man's long-lost son and stays in his house, while Velaiya and the rich man's manager, Kumar, try to out him.
+Pandiyan, a member of a notorious robber gang, wishes to bring about a change in his gang and turn them towards a righteous path.
+Velaiya, a member of that gang, commits a murder and frames Pandiyan.
+To escape the law, Pandiyan disguises himself as a rich man's long-lost son and stays in his house, while Velaiya and the rich man's manager, Kumar, try to out him.